snovvcrash/aes256m-cracker/README.md

 ```
 $ python3 crack.py 00ff00ff00ff00ff00ff00ff00ff00ff /path/to/ciphertext
 ```
-(where `00ff00ff00ff00ff00ff00ff00ff00ff` is the first block of plaintext from your clipboard).
+(where `00ff00ff00ff00ff00ff00ff00ff00ff` is the first block of the plaintext from your clipboard).